cms-btv-pog/RecoBTag-PerformanceMeasurements/README.md

 The ntuplizer can be run and configured through ```RecoBTag/PerformanceMeasurements/test/runBTagAnalyzer_cfg.py```, to run it with the latest defaults

 ```
-cmsRun runBTagAnalyzer_cfg.py defaults=PixelStudies runOnData=(True or False, depending on your needs)
+cmsRun runBTagAnalyzer_cfg.py defaults=2017_UltraLegacy runOnData=(True or False, depending on your needs)
 ```

 To run the tests for integrating changes run: